Bent Larsen (handballer): Handball

 He played his club handball with Aalborg HK, and was the top goalscorer of the club in the 1978, 1979, 1980 and 1982 Danish Handball League seasons.

-In 1976 he was part of the Denmark men's national handball team which finished eighth in the Olympic tournament.
+He debuted for the Danish national team in November 1973 in a match against East Germany.
+In 1976 he was part of the Danish team which finished eighth in the Olympic tournament.
 He played all six matches and scored 32 goals.
-Former Danish record holder in Javelin throw of 78.32 (1975), five time Danish Champion and bronzemedalist at the European Junior Championship 1973.
+This made him the tournament topscorer.
+In total he would play 77 matches for the Danish national team, scoring 203 goals.